 When was the last time you searched the internet for something?
 No doubt, fairly recently.
 We use the internet to find trustworthy sources for the best pizza in town to pest control services.
 This is where your business and SEO should make a great team!

 That’s the beauty of the internet.
 You can almost always find what you’re looking for without getting up from your couch.
-Businesses realize that their online ranking has a direct effect on their growth and profits.
-Search Engine Optimization (SEO) is a method to improve your search engine ranking.
+Businesses realize that their online ranking has a direct effect on their growth and profits and Search Engine Optimization (SEO) is a method to improve your search engine ranking.

 What Is SEO?